40+ NH Museums to Visit This Summer

 570 Ocean Boulevard, Rye, NH

-About: Hands-on tidal pool, fish tanks and exhibits of the Seacoast.
+About: Enjoy a variety of fish tanks and exhibits of the Seacoast.
 The 32-foot-long skeleton of a humpback whale hangs from the museum’s ceiling.

 - Did you know that the heart of the average humpback whale weighs 430 pounds – about as much as three adult humans?